TimoMoosmann/TimoMoosmann/README.md

 # About me

-I am a passionate Developer who likes to build nice sustainable software.

-- I specialize in developing back-end systems
-- Previously developed Backend stuff at [Workwise](https://www.workwise.io)
-- I like to use a variety of languages and tools.
-Including: PHP/Laravel, Java, JavaScript/Node, TypeScript, Go, and Python

-I love to learn new things.
-Right now I am learning:
-- Spring (Boot)
+I work as a Software Engineer since 2022.
+Coding is fun, and I also enjoy the planning and testing of features.
+My favarite area is backend development.
+Tools that I like are for example PHP/Laravel, Java, TypeScript and Kafka

+Currently I learn Go.

 Contact me at timo-moosmann@web.de